mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

   * Thinking about attaching a cone to the end of the pitot tube hose and then the pitot tube hose to the vacuum with a filter in front of pitot
   * Probably will need ball flow meter, possibly a manometer if we need density
    * Whilst we could calculate density somehow, it is confusing because there are different equations for dry air and humid but Dr.Rhoads said that humid air doesn't really matter
-  * Tested out the vacuum; it gives the good succ.
+  * Tested out the vacuum; I think it works??
    * Measuring the velocity at around 100 mph

 ## Day 10